 MacDougall reminds of a young Asa Butterfield and is adorned by an impressively a-list cast.
-Jones will take you down with her disintegration whilst Toby Kebbell, Neeson and Weaver make for a solid core – despite a slightly forced accent from the latter.
-That three of the four are Academy-Award Nominees is testament to how seriously A Monster Calls takes its subject matter.
+Jones’ disintegration is heartbreaking whilst Toby Kebbell, Neeson and Weaver make for a solid core – despite a slightly forced accent from the latter.
 Grief is isolation and it’s a wise move Bayona makes to focus only on Connor’s immediate relationships, no other supporter receiving more than medium shots.
 Though big-hitters, Weaver and co. hold back from stealing the limelight; it’s a heavy load MacDonall has to bear but one he carries well.

 Closer to scene-stealing would be Bayona’s Romanticist landscape – think Friedrich – in fitting with the intensity of the film’s emotive core.
-A little reminiscent of motifs from 2007’s Bridge to Terabithia but a more definite descendent of Guillermo deal Toro’s Pan’s Labyrinth (a film from the same production company), the visuals here are in the dark fairytale vein.
-Throughout, A Monster Calls utilises a less horror-driven animated means of illustrating the Monster’s tales, rather akin to Harry Potter and the Deathly Hallows Part 1‘s ‘Tale of the Three Brothers’.
-It’s almost a shame that this is the chosen route because whilst it does work, give or take a niggle, the effect is almost to distance the viewer from both the film’s reality and own artistic excellence.
-Nonetheless, Neeson’s Monster is brilliantly realised, not quite as morally ambiguous as Pan‘s Faun, and well captures Jim Kay’s original, award-winning publication drawings.
+Reminiscent of motifs from 2007’s Bridge to Terabithia but a more definite descendent of Guillermo deal Toro’s Pan’s Labyrinth – a film from the same production company – the visuals here are in the dark fairytale vein.
+Throughout, animation is utilised as morale interludes, rather akin to Harry Potter and the Deathly Hallows Part 1‘s ‘Tale of the Three Brothers’.
+While these work, give or take a niggle, the effect does distance the viewer from both the film’s reality and own artistic excellence.
+Nonetheless, Neeson’s Monster is brilliantly realised and well captures Jim Kay’s original, award-winning publication drawings.